evanwills/filter-sort-ctrl/README.md

 -----
 ## Introduction

-`filter-sort-ctrl` is intended to provide for filtering & sorting objects by a single field.
+`filter-sort-ctrl` is intended to provide a user interface for managing controls for filtering & sorting objects by a single field.

 The aim of this component is that it can be dropped into a listing table's column header and provide a simple UI for the end user to